 Selfless Service - The Brian Murphy Story

 Brian Murphy probably isn’t a household name unless you’re from Wisconsin or a member of the Sikh Temple of Wisconsin community.
 On August 5, 2012, Lt.
 Brian Murphy, an officer with the Oak Creek Police Department and Marine Corps Veteran, was the first to respond to the shooting that left six victims dead and a seventh injured at the scene.
 Brian was shot 15 times in pursuit of the gunman, including in the head, and it was a miracle he survived.
-In 2015, Murphy was awarded the Public Safety Officer Medal of Valor by Vice President Joe Biden and Attorney General Eric Holder.
+In 2015, Murphy was awarded the Public Safety Officer Medal of Valor.
 This is the highest national award for valor that can be awarded to a public safety officer and was established by Congress in 2001 for going above and beyond the call of duty and for “Exhibiting unusual swiftness of action, regardless of his or her personal safety, in an attempt to save or protect human life.”
 In this regard, it is not unlike the military’s Medal of Honor.
 Many have hailed him as a hero, his arrival likely saving and untold number of community members at the temple.
 But Murphy doesn’t see it that way.

 Brian sharing his story and experiences today